Help Beyond Hearing Aids – Do I Need Auditory Training?

 Even the most state-of-the-art hearing aids can’t always solve all hearing difficulties on their own.
 To help “keep up” during noisy situations, conversations, and while watching TV, our patients have found that short-term auditory training has added to the benefits of the hearing aids and has significantly improved overall communication.
 Research shows that individuals who participate in auditory training programs report higher satisfaction with their hearing aids, improved problem solving in difficult listening situations, overall improved quality of life, and required less troubleshooting visits with their audiologist.

 The professionals at Speech and Hearing Associates provide an individualized program of strategies and exercises to retrain the brain and make communication successful and enjoyable; we work on skills that are patient and family-centered.

-Through Auditory Training, we set goals and teach compensatory strategies to:
+Through Auditory Training and Rehabilitation, we set goals and teach compensatory strategies to:

 • Understand and manage your hearing loss

 • Increase the ability to process, understand, and recall rapid speech

 • Help improve speech understanding in noise or other challenging listening environments.

 • Learn or improve lip-reading skills